 Wine clubs can provide convenience, savings and opportunity for adventure.
 But are wine clubs worth the time and expense?
 If we visit tasting rooms or subscribe to wine publications, we’re going to be solicited for wine clubs.
-Let’s review program features offered by most wineries, distributors and independent wine clubs, then I’ll share the criteria I use when deciding whether or not a particular wine club is right for me.
+Many wineries rely on tasting room visits and wine club memberships to sell their wine.
+Let’s review program features offered by most wineries, distributors and independent wine clubs, then I’ll share the criteria I use when deciding if a particular wine club is right for me.

 Here are the seven most common types of clubs and club-like programs and their basic functionality:

 - Newsletters and announcements to maintain contact with visitors

 - Announcements of new releases, special offers and events

 - Intended to motivate return visits to the winery and remote purchases